cimentadaj/failed_education_census_spain/README.md

 Doesn't matter if the directory is not the same.
 It's alright if you got **something** like this.

+Now run `renv::init()` and when prompted by the console, choose `1: Restore the project from the lockfile.` by pressing the number `1`.

+At this point you should have all the code of the project and the packages needed to run it.

-5. Run `drake::r_make()` from the R console and all of the analysis should start compiling.
+5. Restart R in the same root directory and run `drake::r_make()` from the R console.
+All of the analysis should start compiling.